ctranstrum/chuck/BUILD.md

 ### Solder the JST connector

+_Note_: you should skip this step if you are not building a wireless keyboard.
+The JST connector attaches the battery to the board, and is not used on a wired build.

-Unlike all componenst so far,
+Unlike all components so far,
 the JST connector needs to be inserted into place from the opposite side of the board.

 ![start jst](images/jst-start.jpg)